2025 / 1Q

 Solo Product Launch

-This project started as a personal challenge to better understand the full product lifecycle.
-I wanted to experience first-hand how design decisions translate into development, what trade-offs emerge, and what it really takes to build something from start to finish.
+This project began as a personal challenge to experience the full product lifecycle.
+I wanted to see how design decisions translate into development, what trade-offs emerge, and what it truly takes to bring a mobile product from concept to release.

-Since Gachi is still in its early stages, this page highlights the core vision and early learnings.
-It's available on the App Store, and I’ll share more soon.
+Since the app is still in its early stages, this page highlights the vision, early learnings, and my ongoing approach to finding product–market fit.
+Gachi is live on the App Store, and I’ll continue to share updates as it evolves.

-This project started as a personal challenge to better understand the full product lifecycle.
-I wanted to experience first-hand how design decisions translate into development, what trade-offs emerge, and what it really takes to build something from start to finish.
+This project began as a personal challenge to experience the full product lifecycle.
+I wanted to see how design decisions translate into development, what trade-offs emerge, and what it truly takes to bring a mobile product from concept to release.

-Since Gachi is still in its early stages, this page highlights the core vision and early learnings.
-It's available on the App Store, and I’ll share more soon.
+Since the app is still in its early stages, this page highlights the vision, early learnings, and my ongoing approach to finding product–market fit.
+Gachi is live on the App Store, and I’ll continue to share updates as it evolves.

 01